Install on Linux¶

 If you want more control of the container settings you can also start it manually.

 The core CPU Docker image includes support for OpenVINO acceleration on x64 CPUs via onnxruntime.
-Heavy models like SAM2 and CogVLM may run too slowly (dozens of seconds per image) to be practical (and you should look into getting a CUDA-capable GPU if you want to use them).
+Heavy models like SAM2 may run too slowly (dozens of seconds per image) to be practical (and you should look into getting a CUDA-capable GPU if you want to use them).

 The primary use-cases for CPU inference are processing still images (eg for NSFW classification of uploads or document verification) or infrequent sampling of frames on a video (eg for occupancy tracking of a parking lot).